Best German City Names: 200+ Historic & Imaginary Ideas

 Weilheim

-Gateway to the Bavarian Alpine foothills, where pilgrimage routes converge and baroque church spires pierce mountain-view horizons
+Gateway to the Bavarian Alpine foothills, where pilgrimage routes meet near baroque church spires

 Murnau